-- (i) public works concession contracts: where the contractor or "concessionaire" is not paid directly by the Council, but is instead given an opportunity to exploit the works to be constructed in order to generate profit; - (ii) certain design and construct contracts for public housing schemes; and - (iii) design contests for the acquisition of plans or designs by the Council following adjudication by a jury, as part of a procedure leading to the award of a public services contract of a value in excess of the relevant EU threshold.

-Such contracts must be awarded in accordance with the relevant rules set down in the 2006 Regulations.
-The Head of Procurement shall consult the City Solicitor prior to commencing any tendering procedure for the award of such contracts.
+- public services concession contracts: where payment by the Council includes or solely consists of the contractor's or "concessionaire's" right to exploit the service or services provided under the contract; - public works concession contracts: where the contractor or "concessionaire" is not paid directly by the Council, but is instead given an opportunity to exploit the works to be constructed in order to generate profit; - (III) certain design and construct contracts for public housing schemes; and - (IV) design contests for the acquisition of plans or designs by the Council following adjudication by a jury, as part of a procedure leading to the award of a public services contract of a value in excess of the relevant EU threshold. - (b) Such contracts must be awarded in accordance with the relevant rules set down in the 2006 Regulations.
+The Commissioning Service shall obtain Committee approval and consult with the Head of Procurement shall consult the City Solicitor and the Head of Legal and Democratic Services prior to commencing any tendering procedure for the award of such contracts.

-5. COMPETITIVE TENDERING (NON-EU)
+5 COMPETITIVE TENDERING (NON-EU)

-- (1) This Standing Order applies together with the procedures in Standing Orders 7 and 9 where the Head of the Commissioning Service proposes to award any contract with an estimated value of between £60,001 up to 10% less than the EU Threshold (for supplies or services) or between £75,001 up to 10% less than the EU Threshold (for works) or is otherwise exempt from the provisions of Standing Order 4. - (2) The Commissioning Officer must:- - (i) assess whether the contract might potentially be of interest to economic operators located in other Member States of the European Union; and
+- 5(1) This Standing Order applies together with the procedures in Standing Orders 7 and 9 where the Head of the Commissioning Service proposes to award any contract with an estimated value of between £60,001 up to 10% less than the EU Threshold (for supplies or services) or between £75,001 up to 10% less than the EU Threshold (for works) or is otherwise exempt from the provisions of Standing Order 4. - 5(2) The Commissioning Officer must:- - (a) assess whether the contract might potentially be of interest to economic operators located in other Member States of the European Union; and - (b) ensure a degree of advertising and follow a procedure leading to the award of a contract which is sufficient to enable competition in accordance with the principles of openness, fairness and nondiscrimination. - 5(3) For any contract that is deemed to be potentially of interest to economic operators located in other Member States of the EU, advertisement on the Public Contracts Scotland Portal and in accordance with Standing Order 4 shall be required in order to comply with this Standing Order.

-- (ii) ensure a degree of advertising and follow a procedure leading to the award of a contract which is sufficient to enable competition in accordance with the principles of openness, fairness and nondiscrimination. - (3) For any contract that is deemed to be potentially of interest to economic operators located in other Member States of the EU, advertisement on the Public Contracts Scotland Portal and in accordance with Standing Order 4 shall be required in order to comply with this Standing Order. - (4) For any contract that is not deemed to be potentially of interest to economic operators located in other Member States of the European Union, advertisement on the Public Contracts Scotland Portal, or for Works contracts use of Constructionline, shall be deemed sufficient to comply with this Standing Order.
+5(4) For any contract that is not deemed to be potentially of interest to economic operators located in other Member States of the European Union, advertisement on the Public Contracts Scotland Portal, or for Works contracts use of Constructionline, shall be deemed sufficient to comply with this Standing Order.

-6. COMPETITIVE QUOTES - SUPPLIES/SERVICES CONTRACTS BELOW £60,000 AND WORKS CONTRACTS BELOW £75,000
+6 COMPETITIVE QUOTES - SUPPLIES/SERVICES CONTRACTS BELOW £60,000 AND WORKS CONTRACTS BELOW £75,000